magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 Then Dora pressed it to her chest.
 “Is Boots’s heart here?”

 Lucy’s breath broke.
 Tears welled.
-She seized the child’s hand, dragging the stethoscope to her heart.
-“It’s here!
+She seized the child’s hand, dragging the stethoscope to her heart. “**It’s here!
 My heart is here!
 Do you hear it?
-Can you feel it?! ”
+Can you feel it?!** ”

 The girl blinked, startled but kind.
 “Yes.
 I can hear it.”